coff33ninja/hangman/README.md

   - Dynamic word categorization using dictionary definitions.
   - Training on riddles and words during gameplay.
   - Periodic retraining to incorporate new knowledge.

+### Rampage Learning
+- **Reasoning**: The AI mimics human learning by recursively researching words and their relationships.
+- **Implementation**:
+  - Fetches definitions, synonyms, antonyms, and examples for words using multiple APIs.
+  - Recursively explores related terms to build a network of interconnected knowledge.
+  - Dynamically categorizes words and riddles based on their context.

 ### Intelligent Responses
 - **Reasoning**: Players may ask the AI questions about words, riddles, or topics.
 The AI needs to provide meaningful answers, even if it has limited knowledge.